PacktPublishing/Clojure-Programming-Projects/chapters/03/README.md

 ## The project

-- View coin data using ReactJS UI components.
+- Interact with web server using functional UI.